Las Vegas to San Francisco

 We had a quick lunch in a Chinese fast food restaurant.
 The Chef didn’t eat much of hers and so further down the road we stopped for a coffee at Lori’s Diner www.lorisdiner.com a 50’s style diner and a great place for a coffee or meal.
 Afterwards we made our way towards the Cable Car Museum at the junction of Mason & Washington.
 This was very interesting and somewhere worth visiting, ideally before taking a cable car ride, so that you can appreciate the engineering that goes on behind the scenes.
 This was more than a museum it was where the current operation was centred.
 We purchased a souvenir mug from the museum to add to our collection and a postcard to send to my mother.
 We then needed a 90 cents stamp to put on it, - and only Post Offices sell them, so we made our way slowly towards Chinatown, which we had visited on a previous day, and knew where their Post Office was located.

 Passing the food stalls and shops in Chinatown reminded us of the back streets of Hong Kong where we have recently visited.
 It was the real thing, basically if it lives it can be eaten, no matter what it is or what part of the body it comes from, there’s a market for it.
-I understand this goes back to the ‘good old days’ of Chairman Mao who, whilst giving the outside world the impression that everything was going well, millions of his people were starving to death, and had to resort to eating anything, just to survive, though many millions didn’t.
+I understand this goes back to the ‘good old days’ of Chairman Mao who gave the impression to the outside world that everything was going well, but in reality millions of his people were starving to death, and had to resort to eating anything, just to survive, though many millions didn’t.